Science fiction film: 1960s–present

 As the decade progressed, computers played an increasingly important role in both the addition of special effects (thanks to Terminator 2: Judgment Day and Jurassic Park) and the production of films.
 As software developed in sophistication it was used to produce more complicated effects.
 It also enabled filmmakers to enhance the visual quality of animation, resulting in films such as Ghost in the Shell (1995) from Japan, and The Iron Giant (1999) from the United States.

 During the first decade of the 2000s, superhero films abounded, as did earthbound science fiction such as the Matrix trilogy.
 In 2005, the Star Wars saga was completed (although it was later continued, but at the time it was not intended to be) with the darkly themed Star Wars: Episode III – Revenge of the Sith.
 Science-fiction also returned as a tool for political commentary in films such as A.I.
 Artificial Intelligence, Minority Report, Sunshine, District 9, Children of Men, Serenity, Sleep Dealer, and Pandorum.
 The 2000s also saw the release of Transformers (2007) and Transformers: Revenge of the Fallen (2009), both of which resulted in worldwide box office success.
 In 2009, James Cameron's Avatar garnered worldwide box office success, and would later become the highest-grossing movie of all time.
 This movie was also an example of political commentary.
 It depicted humans destroying the environment on another planet by mining for a special metal called unobtainium.
 That same year, Terminator Salvation was released and garnered only moderate success.

 The 2010s saw new entries in several classic science fiction franchises, including Predators (2010), Tron: Legacy (2010), a resurgence of the Star Wars series, and entries into the Planet of the Apes and Godzilla franchises.
 Several more cross-genre films have also been produced, including comedies such as Hot Tub Time Machine (2010), Seeking a Friend for the End of the World (2012), Safety Not Guaranteed (2013), and Pixels (2015), romance films such as Her (2013), Monsters (2010), and Ex Machina (2015), heist films including Inception (2010) and action films including Real Steel (2011), Total Recall (2012), Edge of Tomorrow (2014), Pacific Rim (2013), Chappie (2015), Tomorrowland (2015), and Ghost in the Shell (2017).
-The superhero film boom has also continued, into films such as Iron Man 2 (2010) and 3 (2013), several entries into the X-Men film series, and The Avengers (2012), which became the fourth-highest-grossing film of all time.
+The superhero film boom has also continued, into films such as Iron Man 2 (2010) and Iron Man 3 (2013), several entries into the X-Men film series, and The Avengers (2012), which became the fourth-highest-grossing film of all time.
 New franchises such as Deadpool and Guardians of the Galaxy also began in this decade.

 Further into the decade, more realistic science fiction epic films also become prevalent, including Battleship (2012), Gravity (2013), Elysium (2013), Interstellar (2014), Mad Max: Fury Road (2015), The Martian (2015), Arrival (2016), Passengers (2016), and Blade Runner 2049 (2017).
 Many of these films have gained widespread accolades, including several Academy Award wins and nominations.
 These films have addressed recent matters of scientific interest, including space travel, climate change, and artificial intelligence.